Online identity: LinkedIn and more

 Photos are used in online professional networking, as in LinkedIn profiles.
 For LinkedIn, use a photo that shows a professional appearance, showing your face from the collar up, as you would appear in professional interview attire, not tank tops, t-shirts, sun dresses, party clothes and other non-professional attire.

 Should you link to an online portfolio?
 Maybe.
-If it is career related and strictly professional, yes.
-If its primary purpose is developmental and to help you reflect on all your academic and extracurricular experience, then probably no. See information above about e-Portfolios.
+If it is career-related and strictly professional, yes.
+If its primary purpose is developmental and to help you reflect on all your academic and extracurricular experience, then the answer is probably not.
+See information above about e-portfolios.